ActurialCapital/quantico/README.md

 ## Getting Started

-The easiest way to install pyRisk is using **pip** package management system.
-To install pyRisk, enter the following command at a Bash or Windows command prompt:
+The easiest way to install quantico is using **pip** package management system.
+To install quantico, enter the following command at a Bash or Windows command prompt:

 ```
-pip install pyRisk
+pip install quantico
 ```

 ## Contributing